annakcaminha/annakcaminha.github.io/README.md

 # annakcaminha.github.io
-This is my first site made with HTML and CSS and, maybe, javascript.
-It will be hosted in github.
+This is my first site, which will provide my professional experiences.

+## Technologies used
+- HTML
+- CSS
+- Javascript
+**Note:** hosted in github.

 ## Accessing the site
 To access this site, please clik on <https://annakcaminha.github.io>